acsours/leaflet-challenge/README.md

 # leaflet-challenge
-This map uses Leaflet and Mapbox to create
+This map uses Leaflet and Mapbox to map all earthquakes in the past 7 days.

 Greyscale layer